Candi1505/Nior/README.md

 ## ❤️ Thank You

-A huge thank you to **Eff** for helping test Chest Companion and providing valuable feedback throughout development.
+A huge thank you to beata Testers for helping test Chest Companion and providing valuable feedback throughout development.

 Community testing helps make the app more accurate and reliable for everyone.